 A brain injury can have devastating, permanent effects.
-If you or a loved on has suffered a brain injury or damage, call a Los Angeles brain injury attorney at Citywide Law Group.
+If you or a loved one has suffered a brain injury or damage, call a Los Angeles brain injury attorney at Citywide Law Group.
 We offer a free consultation to discuss your case.

 Approximately 50,000 people die each year from traumatic brain injuries, making these injuries one of the leading causes of death among those under 45.
 A staggering 1.7 million Americans will suffer some level of brain injury each year, and while some of those will eventually return to a relatively normal life, many more will be permanently disabled.
+Make sure you get the compensation you need after a brain injury.
+Call personal injury attorney Sherwin Arzani.
+He and his team will review your case and advise you on how to best proceed.

 How Long Do You Have To File a Brain Injury Claim?